reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 29. [[NR Synthetics] Restricted User can add/modify alert conditions on monitors without any synthetics privileges ](https://hackerone.com/reports/334143) to New Relic - 15 upvotes, $750
 30. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 15 upvotes, $0
 31. [[NR Alerts/Synthetics] IDOR through /policies.json with Synthetics exposes full name of other NR users](https://hackerone.com/reports/419875) to New Relic - 14 upvotes, $1500
-32. [GET request to accounts.json on support site leaks the root account license key and the browser license key to a restricted user](https://hackerone.com/reports/479135) to New Relic - 14 upvotes, $750
+32. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 14 upvotes, $1000
-33. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
+33. [GET request to accounts.json on support site leaks the root account license key and the browser license key to a restricted user](https://hackerone.com/reports/479135) to New Relic - 14 upvotes, $750
-34. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500
+34. [Stored XSS at APM applications listing](https://hackerone.com/reports/530511) to New Relic - 13 upvotes, $2500
-35. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 13 upvotes, $1000
+35. [Stored XSS at APM key transactions list](https://hackerone.com/reports/567468) to New Relic - 13 upvotes, $2500
 36. [Missing rate limit on password](https://hackerone.com/reports/138863) to New Relic - 13 upvotes, $0
 37. [Blind SSRF in Ticketing Integrations Jira webhooks leading to internal network enumeration and blind HTTP requests](https://hackerone.com/reports/344032) to New Relic - 13 upvotes, $0
 38. [Giving myself access to NR1 UI / one.newrelic.com without the proper feature flags on my account](https://hackerone.com/reports/520623) to New Relic - 12 upvotes, $500